This article is part of the series “Common Beginner Questions“.

 - Obviously, I don’t mean high school probability, since machine learning is a 3rd-4th year subject

-- Obviously, I don’t mean graduate level probability, because most people don’t have graduate degrees (but again, graduate school comes after 4th year)
+- Obviously, I don’t mean graduate level probability, because grad school would come after a typical ML course (undergrad)

 Seeing a multivariate normal PDF shouldn’t scare you.

-If it does, then the correct course of action is NOT: “Hey, you haven’t explained this!
-BAD TEACHER!
-He needs to bring the course DOWN to MY level!”
+If it does, then the correct course of action is not: “Hey, you haven’t explained this!
+Bad teacher!
+You need to bring the course down to my level!”

 It’s your responsibility to look up the correct level of probability of this course (after I’ve made it clear), and it’s your responsibility to catch up on topics you don’t know.

-It’s not my responsibility to teach you everything from scratch (a whole new course for free, are you kidding?)
+It’s not my responsibility to teach you everything from scratch (a whole new course or multiple courses for free, in your dreams!)

 - PDFs, PMFs, CDFs